This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

-- Fresh herbs - you can swap the fill for all sorts of different fresh herbs.
+Fresh herbs – you can swap the filling for all sorts of different fresh herbs.
 Freshly snipped chives and/or roughly chopped coriander and parsley are all delicious.

-- Capers - you could sprinkle the latkes with a few capers.
+Capers – you could sprinkle the latke with a few capers.
 I love their delicious, tangy, salty flavour that works really well with the sour cream.

 Here’s a step by step guide for what you need to do, but you can find the full recipe below for detailed instructions.